Ridgefield Park Criminal Mischief Defense Attorneys

 - Punishable by a sentence to serve up to six (6) months in the county jail, as well as a maximum fine of $1,000.00

-Call The Tormey Law Firm in Hackensack NJ to Discuss Your Case
+Call The Tormey Law Firm in Hackensack to Discuss Your Criminal Mischief Case

 The aggressive criminal defense team at The Tormey Law Firm will confront your criminal mischief charges head-on, ensuring that every component of the prosecution’s case has been evaluated and argued to the fullest extent of the law.
 Travis J. Tormey leads by example, with the type of dedication that only a truly passionate defender can provide.
-To discuss your case with him or one of the other highly knowledgeable attorneys on his staff, contact the Hackensack offices of Tormey Law today at (201) 556-1750.
+To discuss your criminal mischief case in Bergen County with him or one of the other highly knowledgeable attorneys on his staff, contact the Hackensack offices of Tormey Law today at (201)-330-4979.